information for tenants regarding your eviction case

 If you have not received a summons and have only received an Eviction Demand, please contact your landlord for more information or to cure the issue/default.

-If you inquiring about information appearing on your credit report, please note that our office does not report negative information to any credit bureaus.
+If you are inquiring about information appearing on your credit report, please note that our office does not report negative information to any credit bureaus.
 You must dispute negative credit information directly with the credit bureaus.